Voters in 5 states decide whether to legalize marijuana

 “I’ve got a kid that’s a teenager now,” he said.
 “So I think it’ll eventually happen, but maybe I’ll wait until my kids grow up.”

+Jeff Borgrud, 68, a Democrat in Fargo, North Dakota, said he voted against that state’s recreational marijuana proposal.

+“I don’t see any use for marijuana use,” Borgrud, a retiree and Navy veteran, said.
+“Maybe an occasional medical purpose but very limited.”

-Associated Press Writer Stephen Groves in Sioux Falls, South Dakota contributed to this report
+Associated Press writers Stephen Groves in Sioux Falls, South Dakota, and Dave Kolpack in Fargo, North Dakota, contributed to this report.

 Follow the AP’s coverage of the 2022 midterm elections at https://apnews.com/hub/2022-midterm-elections.
 And learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.